 One of the best and most popular cocktails, only this time I have given it a fruity vibe.
 It takes 5 minutes to make.
-Oh, and the ladies will definitely love this one.
+You will definitely not regret making this amazing strawberry Mojito.

 Isn’t it awesome how only 2 strawberries completely transforms this cocktail?
 I think that calls for experimentation, use whatever berry or fruit you like!